EvgeniiaS/Causal-Identification-Framework/README.md

 ---

+## Method Implementation

+### Level 2 — BSTS (CausalImpact)

+- Model: local level + weekly + annual seasonality
+- Trained on full pre-period (includes prior BF)
+- No explicit holiday/event term for Black Friday

+**Limitation**

+- Cannot model demand spikes that are not predictable from historical seasonal structure
+- Attributes unexplained spikes to treatment

+---

+### Level 3 — BSTS + SC (Regression-based Synthetic Control)

+Implemented as:

+> **BSTS with contemporaneous covariates (organic channels)**

+**Important**

+- This is **not classical Abadie-style Synthetic Control**
+- It is a **Bayesian regression with time-series structure**

+**Covariates (donor channels)**

+- Organic Search
+- Direct
+- Referral
+- Social

+**Excluded**

+- Email (campaign-driven; violates exogeneity)

+---

+## Key Assumptions

+1. **Donor exogeneity**
+   Donor channels are not affected by Paid Search

+2. **No interference (SUTVA)**
+   No spillover effects between treated and donor channels

+3. **Contemporaneous relationships**
+   Donor signals align in time with Paid Search (no strong lag effects)

+4. **Stable relationships**
+   Pre-period relationships hold in the post-period

+5. **Sufficient pre-period fit**
+   Counterfactual must accurately track pre-period behavior

+6. **Donor independence**
+   Multicollinearity may affect stability of estimates

+---

+## Validation Approach

+A causal estimate is only credible if it passes:

+- **Pre-period fit diagnostics**
+  (MAPE + residual checks)

+- **Placebo test**
+  Apply pseudo-intervention in pre-period

+- **Sensitivity analysis**
+  Re-run excluding each donor

+---

+## Failure Modes

+The method may fail when:

+- Donors are contaminated by treatment
+- Channels are weakly correlated
+- Structural breaks occur
+- Lagged effects are ignored
+- Donors are highly collinear
+- Intervention timing is unclear

+---

+## Interpretation

+- Standard approaches (Before/After, YoY, BSTS) **overestimate impact by 60–120%** in this scenario
+- BSTS fails because it cannot separate demand shocks from treatment
+- Regression-based SC improves estimates by conditioning on observed demand signals

+---

+## Relationship to Other Methods

+- **Experiments** → ground truth
+- **BSTS + SC** → short-term causal estimate
+- **MMM** → long-term budget allocation

+These methods are complementary.

+---

 ## Dataset

 Single trend-shift scenario: flat through Jun 2025, then +0.4%/day from Jul 1, 2025.
 Nov 2025 pre-BF baseline is 61% above the prior year.
 This growth acceleration is what exposes the failure mode of every observational method.